 A metal being welded oftentimes contains lubricant, oil, dust or paint.
 When vaporized, these substances can become highly toxic.
 They generate carcinogenic decomposition products such as formaldehyde or polycyclic aromatic hydrocarbons (PAHs) added to dust, chromium, iron, nickel and cadmium oxides.
 To get protected against these toxic vapors and fumes it is essential to use the proper welding respiratory protection equipment.

 Welding fumes toxicity

-The International Agency for Research on Cancer (IARC) classifies welding fumes in the 2B category – possibly carcinogenic to humans.
+The International Agency for Research on Cancer (IARC) classifies welding fumes as category 1 – carcinogenic to humans.
 When inhaled, they cause dizziness, headache or eye irritation.
 Chronic exposure can injure breathing tracts and the nervous system.
 In addition to classic toxic gas and fumes hazard, TIG and MIG welding can provoke asphyxia through inert gases when performed in confined spaces.

 Welding respiratory protection

 Many respiratory protection devices are available for an efficient welding breathing protection.
 From the classic full face mask equipped with a welding specific visor, to powered air purifying respirators with specific welding hoods.